-Objective 2.2: Open Markets for B.C.
-Wood Products in India
+Objective 2.2: Open markets for B.C. wood products in India

 FII's market development program in India is focused on augmenting the country's dwindling supply of tropical and domestic hardwoods with Canadian softwood.
-The program targets applications for B.C. wood species in joinery, remanufacturing, furniture production and interior finishing.
-Building on a mix of research, networking and marketing activities, FII encourages commercialization through product trials with manufacturers and securing high-profile demonstration projects with strategic partners.
+The program targets applications for B.C. wood species in the manufacturing sector including doors, windows, architectural millwork, furniture and interior finishing product applications.
+Targeted opportunities are also being explored in wood structures and prefrabricated wood frame housing.
+Building on a mix of research, education and promotion to increase awareness of, and knowledge about, B.C. wood species, FII encourages commercialization through product trials with manufacturers and securing high-profile demonstration projects with strategic partners.